charlievillacr/jsbooks/1JavaScriptBeginner.md

 4. JavaScript Functions OR methods

 Functions form an integral part of any programming language.
-Functions helps us write code in an efficient manner wich not only improves the readability but also contribute a great deal while maintaining it.
+Functions helps us write code in an efficient manner which not only improves the readability but also contribute a great deal while maintaining it.
 A function is a set of statements which are used to carry out a particular task.

 For example: